RikaIljina/PP5/README.md

     </details>

     The goal now is to determine:
-    -	an optimal minimum batch size that will make sure that an incorrect high-confidence error will not result in the misclassification of the batch,
+    -	an optimal minimum batch size that will make sure that an early high-confidence error will not result in the misclassification of the batch,
     -	a reasonable confidence value that will make batch misclassification highly unlikely while avoiding false negatives for classes with the lowest recall,
     -	and an appropriate upper limit for the batch size after which an accurate classification should be guaranteed or the trial abandoned due to inconclusive input.